saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 * Be able to define a test strategy and use a testing strategy like BDD and TDD to create test cases
 * Use the browser dev tools console to test locators on the page using elements such as class, id, XPath, and more
 * Choose and verify locators for a test class and write code that successfully uses the locators
-* Write a test case with @Before, @After annotations from the JUnit library, and a @Test assertion, then run it successfully on your local machine
+* Write a test case with @Before, @After annotations from the JUnit library, and an @Test assertion, then run it successfully on your local machine
 * Write and validate tests that can both succeed and fail, while accounting for different possible failure scenarios.
 Write versions of tests with methods and configurations that intentionally generate error messages.
-* Analyze and plan test suites, learning how to balance the size and maintainability (ability to check failed tests) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite
+* Analyze and plan test suites, learning how to balance the size and maintainability (ability to update and modify testst) against the amount of features you want to test, as well as the level of abstraction you want to use to make modular objects to use in your test suite